There are currently 1 comments and 0 photos online for this walk.

 Start point: 53.6393 lat, -0.673 long

-At the stable yard turn right along the main path and continue past the barn on your left.
+Follow the track as it bends left to the stable yard then turn right along the main path and continue past the old barn on your left.
 The track is well used by farm vehicles and the woods on either side are breeding grounds for the game birds.
-The path continues straight ahead with only slight turns around the edges of the fields.
+The path continues straight ahead with only a few turns around the edges of the fields.

 |Andersons Holt to Fishing pond|

 The wood ahead on your right is called Andersons Holt.
 Holt being a woodland e.g. copse.
 The path turns left and then right generally in a southerly direction down to a Fishing pond which is on the left.